yzqheart/scHaplotyper/README.md

 * Linux<br>
 * bcftools<br>
 * Perl [SVG](https://metacpan.org/release/SVG) module is required.
 To test SVG install: `perldoc SVG`<br>
-To install perl SVG, simply copy and paste either of the commands in to your terminal:<br>
+To install perl SVG, simply copy and paste either of the commands in to your terminal (root may be required):<br>
 	* cpanm:<br>
 		`cpanm SVG`<br>